MicrosoftDocs/sdk-api/sdk-api-src/content/wincodec/ne-wincodec-wicddsalphamode.md

 ## -description

-Specifies the the meaning of pixel color component values contained in the DDS image.
+Specifies the meaning of pixel color component values contained in the DDS image.

 ## -enum-fields